isomerpages/moe-anchorgreenpri/pages/Aesthetics New.md

 <details class="isomer-details">
 <summary><h4>Modern Dance</h4></summary>
 <div data-type="detailsContent" class="isomer-details-content">
-The Modern Dance CCA offers aspiring dancers who demonstrate a passion for dancing, the opportunity to nurture their talent in Hip Hop or Contemporary Dance. <br><br>Performances during school events and external events provide our dancers with avenues to showcase their talent and also to share the joy of dancing with the rest of the school.
+The Modern Dance CCA offers aspiring dancers who demonstrate a passion for dancing, the opportunity to nurture their talent in Hip Hop or Contemporary Dance. <br><br>Performances during school events and external events provide our dancers with avenues to showcase their talent and also to share the joy of dancing with the rest of the school.<br>

-**Events taking part in :**<br>
+	<strong>Events taking part in :</strong><br>
 Year End Prize Award Ceremony<br>
-AGPS Open House 16 May
+AGPS Open House 16 May<br>

-**Achievements:**<br>
+<strong>Achievements:</strong><br>
 Singapore Youth Festival 2024 Arts Presentation For Modern Dance (Primary Level), attained Accomplishment

 <img style="width: 100%" height="auto" width="100%" alt="We are bonded over our love for dancing!" src="/images/CCA/Aesthetics/Modern%20Dance/We_are_bonded_over_our_love_for_dancing_.jpg">We are bonded over our love for dancing!<br>